Customer Service During the Holiday Rush — A Complete Guide

 The next step is to bring all your support channels together into one collaborative channel.
 This solves obstacles that arise from information silos.
 Use a helpdesk that allows you to take an omnichannel approach to customer support issues.

-Test the automations before you roll them out to your customers.
-Apart from keeping you up to date with the software, it also allows you to fine tune the automation to perfection.
+Test the automation before you roll them out to your customers.
+Apart from keeping you up to date with the software, it also allows you to fine-tune the automation to perfection.

 Another word of caution — do not automate everything.

 If you are still using email to support your customers (and I hope you are not), consider moving your support operations to a helpdesk that can help you improve your workflow efficiency.
 A helpdesk can help you do all sorts of magical things.
 But if you already are using one, here are a bunch of things that you can do using helpdesk software.
 Let’s start with automation.

 Save Time With Automation

 – Sort and assign tickets automatically with ticket dispatch automation, such as Freshdesk’s Dispatch’r.
 A refund email?
 An agent doesn’t have to manually read the ticket to assign it.
 You can set up a rule to automatically assign this request to the billing team.